ClinicalDataLabs/WordExpress/README.md

 #### Build and Run WordExpress

-Build the app:
+Build:

 ```bash
 yarn
 ```

-Start Wordpress and MySQL as docker instances using docker-compose and also start WordExpress on the host machine.
+Use Foreman to start WordPress and MySQL as docker instances using docker-compose and also start WordExpress on the host machine.

 ```bash
 foreman start
 ```

-#### Set Up Wordpress
+#### Set Up WordPress

 1. Visit ```http://localhost:5500```.
-2. Follow the instructions to initialize a Wordpress instance.
+2. Follow the instructions to initialize a WordPress instance.
 3. Download the WordExpress Plugin: ```https://github.com/ramsaylanier/WordExpress-Plugin/archive/master.zip```.
 3. Visit ```http://localhost:5500/wp-admin/plugin-install.php``` to upload and install the plugin.
 4. Add test posts: ```http://localhost:5500/wp-admin/edit.php```